dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 ...
 ```

-Note: If this is your first time running the `dfx deploy` command, it may take a moment to register, build, and deploy your application.
-Take this time to relax as the system does its work.
+Note: If this is your first time running the `dfx deploy` command, it may take awhile to register, build, and deploy your application.

 Once the command completes, you should see a message indicating the successful deployment of your canisters.
 The output will include URLs for interacting with your backend canister through the Candid interface.
 For example:
 ```Bash